rat10/nng/graphSemantics.md

   because they all have as domain a graph source this is a semantics fixing per usage
     that doesn't interfere with any other usage

+add a distinction between
+    - classes + properties that we need and
+    - what is added here only for "completeness"
+        (to cover everything the RDF 1.1 Dataset note mentions)

+add
+    Assertion
+        so NestedGraph is the superclass of
+            Assertion
+            Report
+            Record
+            Quote
+    maybe move it to citationsemantics.md
+    maybe add ´"asserts"

 -->

 Nested Named Graphs are designed as an extension to RDF 1.1 named graphs.
 However this approach comes with two caveats: named graphs as specified in RDF 1.1 have no standard semantics, and their syntax doesn't support nesting.
 The latter problem is easy to dispel via a mapping - [transclusion](transclusion.md) and some [syntactic sugar](serialization.md) -, the former however it seems is an issue with many facets and not possible to resolve in a general way.